GabrielMacedoFrota/Data-Science/README.md

 # Gabriel Macedo
 <sub>*Water Resources Specialist and Data Scientist* at AGEVAP</sub>

-As a experienced Data Scientist and Air Force pilot I combine analytical skills, ability to work in team environments, and attention to details.
-Having spend the last years applying Machine Learning to Brazilian Air Force real problems, I developed a critical thinking and problem-solving skills.
+As a experienced Environmental Engineer and Data Scientist I combine analytical skills, ability to work in team environments, and attention to details.
+Having spend the last years applying Data Analysis, Statistics and Machine Learning to Brazilian public sector in environmental management, I developed a critical thinking and problem-solving skills.

-My credentials include a Master's in Space Science and Technology from the Aeronautics Institute of Technology (ITA), an institution of higher education and advanced research rated as one of the top and most prestigious engineering schools in Brazil, and a MBA in Project and Process Management from the University of Air Force (UNIFA).

 **Background in:** Python, Machine Learning, ArcGis, Mathematical Optimization.